Courouge/goyaml/README.md

-The goal of this project is to transform your ansible project with mixte YAML & Ansible syntax to pure YAML.
+The goal of this project is to transform Ansible projects with mixte YAML & Ansible syntax to pure YAML.

 * Mixte Ansible/YAML syntax
 ```Ansible